-- Incidence rates are slightly higher in males compared to females.
-The approved drugs in the Hodgkin’s lymphoma space target antibody-drug conjugate, cluster of differentiation 30/tumor necrosis factor receptor superfamily member 8, microtubules, deoxyribonucleic acid, the immune system, and programmed death-1 receptor/programmed death ligands.
-The majority of approved drugs are administered via the intravenous route.
+- The approved drugs in the Hodgkin’s lymphoma space target antibody-drug conjugate, cluster of differentiation 30/tumor necrosis factor receptor superfamily member 8, microtubules, DNA, the immune system, and programmed death-1 receptor/programmed death ligands.
+The majority of the approved drugs are administered via the intravenous route.

-- High-impact upcoming events for drugs in the Hodgkin’s lymphoma space comprise topline Phase IIa trial results for AFM13, and a supplemental CHMP opinion for Adcetris.
+- High-impact upcoming events for drugs in the Hodgkin’s lymphoma space comprise topline Phase IIa trial results for AFM13, and topline Phase III trial results for Keytruda.

-- There have been 41 licensing and asset acquisition deals involving Hodgkin’s lymphoma drugs during 2013–18.
-The largest deal was the $1,410m exclusive licensing agreement in August 2017 between Dermira and Roche/Genentech for the development of chimeric antigen receptor T-cell (CAR-T) immunotherapies in the field of oncology directed at select targets.
+- There have been 41 licensing and asset acquisition deals involving Hodgkin’s lymphoma drugs during 2014–19.
+The largest deal was the $2,855m strategic collaboration agreement in 2014 between Pfizer and Cellectis for the development of chimeric antigen receptor T-cell (CAR-T) immunotherapies in the field of oncology directed at select targets.

-- The clinical trials distribution across Phase I–IV indicates that the vast majority of trials for Hodgkin’s lymphoma have been in the early and mid-phases of development, with 94% of trials in Phase I–II, and only 6% in Phase III–IV.
+- The distribution of clinical trials across Phase I–IV indicates that the vast majority of trials for Hodgkin’s lymphoma have been in the early and mid-phases of development, with 94% of trials in Phase I–II, and only 6% in Phase III–IV.